sciforro/device_gen/README.md

 You can follow along in this [jupyter notebook](https://github.com/sciforro/device_gen/blob/main/notebooks_and_code/2_Video_tutorial_on_routing.ipynb)

 ## Tutorial #3: Device example 1:
-Make sure to put utilities.py in the same folder as your jupyter notebook Here I reproduce a device by McDonald et. al. published at http://dx.doi.org/10.1016/j.bios.2023.115223
+Make sure to put utilities.py (in the notebooks_and_code folder) in the same folder as your jupyter notebook Here I reproduce a device by McDonald et. al. published at http://dx.doi.org/10.1016/j.bios.2023.115223

 The ease of design and automated routing is showcased.